spectral-compute/scale-docs/src/manual/how-to-use.md

-# Compiling CUDA with SCALE
+# Compile CUDA with SCALE

 This guide covers the steps required to compile an existing CUDA project for an AMD GPU using SCALE.

 SCALE creates directories that aim to impersonate the NVIDIA CUDA Toolkit (from the point of view of your build system).
 Compilation with SCALE is therefore a matter of telling your build system that the CUDA installation path is one provided by SCALE, rather than the one provided by NVIDIA.

 ## Install SCALE

-[Install SCALE](./01-installing.md), if you haven't already.
+[Install SCALE](./how-to-install.md), if you haven't already.

 ## Identifying GPU Target